Neilabl/neilabl.github.io/about.markdown

 layout: page
 title: About
 permalink: /about/
-description: Neila BEN LAKHAL is an assistant professor in computer science graduated from Tokyo Institute of technology
+description: Neila BEN LAKHAL is an associate professor in computer science graduated from Tokyo Institute of technology
 ---

-Neila BEN LAKHAL is an Assistant Professor in  Computer Science.
-She graduated from ISG in Tunisia before moving to Tokyo.
-She completed a Master’s Degree and then a PhD in 2007.

-Neila Ben Lakhal is Professor in the Department of Computer Engineering at the [National school of Engineering of Carthage](http://www.enicarthage.rnu.tn).
+Neila Ben Lakhal is an Associate Professor in the Department of Computer Engineering at the [National school of Engineering of Carthage](http://www.enicarthage.rnu.tn).
 She is currently teaching at the Computer Engineering Department of Enicarthage.
 Her courses introduce students to service oriented computing (SOC) and Web computing with a focus on Web services, microservices, software architectures and Web programming.

 Neila received a B.sc. in Computer Science Applied to Management in 2000 from [ISG@Tunis](http://www.isg.rnu.tn/), in Tunis before moving to Japan where she completed a M.E. in Computer Science [@Tokyo Institute of Technology, JAPAN](https://www.titech.ac.jp/english/) in 2004 and a Ph.D. in Computer Science in 2007 from [@Tokyo Institute of Technology, JAPAN](https://www.titech.ac.jp/english/);  her PhD advisor was [Haruo Yokota](http://yokota-www.cs.titech.ac.jp/~yokota/).
 Neila was a research assistant at [Japan Science and Technology Agency](https://www.jst.go.jp/EN/) and a Head of Departement then a Dean associate at [Time University](https://www.linkedin.com/school/time-universit%C3%A9/) from 2011 to 2016.